Best Places To Stay In Eryri | Snowdonia and North Wales!

 Mountain biking enthusiasts also head for the fantastic trails at DYFI Bike Park just north of Machynlleth which offer lots of challenges and breathtaking scenery.

-Our accommodation suggestions in and around Dolgellau & Machynlleth:
+Our accommodation tips in and around Dolgellau & Machynlleth:

 A large stone house with a car park and trees either side